Track Record

 BC Golf Association Officials Certification Program

-First of its kind in North America, a three level certification program comprised of workbooks, course conductor guides, slide presentations and on-line materials is currently being developed.
+From 2002-2004, developed and produced the first of its kind in North America, a three level certification program comprised of workbooks, course conductor guides, and powerpoint slide presentations.

 BC Games Society SporTrivia

-Developed and delivered a thought-provoking SporTrivia card game for intermediate grades.
+in 2000, developed and delivered a thought-provoking SporTrivia card game for intermediate grades in collaboration with the BC Games Society.

 Kamloops Women's Action Project